openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
+    3. Enable dedicated analytics DB
-    3. Add 1 node with "controller", "storage-cinder", and "Ceph-OSD" roles
+    4. Add 1 node with "controller", "storage-cinder", and "Ceph-OSD" roles
-    4. Add 1 node with "controller" + "storage-cinder" and 1 node with "controller" + "Ceph-OSD" multiroles
+    5. Add 1 node with "controller" + "storage-cinder" and 1 node
+        with "controller" + "Ceph-OSD" multiroles
-    5. Add 1 nodes with "compute", "cinder", "ceph-osd" roles
+    6. Add 1 nodes with "compute", "cinder", "ceph-osd" roles
-    6. Add 1 nodes with "compute" role
+    7. Add 1 nodes with "compute" role
-    7. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db"  and "contrail-analytics" roles
+    8. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db", "contrail-analytics-db" and "contrail-analytics" roles
-    8. Deploy cluster with plugin
+    9. Deploy cluster with plugin
-    9. Run contrail health check tests
+    10. Run contrail health check tests
-    10. Run OSTF tests
+    11. Run OSTF tests

 Expected results